Safe3/firefly/README_EN.md

 ## :key: License

 Firefly is only for personal free use.
-The front-end of this project is sourced from [wg easy]( https://github.com/wg-easy/wg-easy) ,follow the original project CC 4.0 license.
+The front-end of this project is sourced from [wg easy]( https://github.com/wg-easy/wg-easy) , follow the original project CC 4.0 license, thanks for the original auther Emile Nijssen！